International League of Independent Professional Base Ball Clubs: Freihofer Cup Champion

 Winners of the season were awarded the Freihofer Cup, named after league president William Freihofer.
 Only 40 games were scheduled; eight games per team with each team playing each other twice.

 The Philadelphia Giants were declared the champions even though they joined the league later as a replacement team.
-They inherited a 3-0 record from the Quaker Giants and finished their schedule going 4-1, for an official record of 7-1.
+They inherited a 3–0 record from the Quaker Giants and finished their schedule going 4-1, for an official record of 7-1.
+The Giants featured future Hall of Famers Rube Foster, Pete Hill, and Sol White, who managed the team.